Restrainite/RestrainiteMod/README.md

     - _PreventLaserTouch_ & _PreventPhysicalTouch_ also prevent grabbing respectively.
 - `Prevent Spawn Objects`: Prevents spawning objects into the current world.
 - `Prevent Save Items`: Prevents saving items to the inventory.
+- `Allow Grabbing Tags`: **[+ string]** When enabled, only allows grabbing items with tags in this list.
+- `Deny Grabbing Tags`: **[+ string]** When enabled, prevents grabbing any items with tags in this list.
+  - _AllowGrabbingTags_ is evaluated before _DenyGrabbingTags_ if both are enabled.
+  - _PreventGrabbing_ takes precedence over both of these options.
+- `Allow Touching Tags`: **[+ string]** When enabled, only allows interacting with items with tags in this list.
+- `Deny Touching Tags`: **[+ string]** When enabled, prevents interacting with any items with tags in this list.
+  - _AllowTouchingTags_ is evaluated before _DenyTouchingTags_ if both are enabled.
+  - _PreventPhysicalTouch_ and _PreventLaserTouch_ take precedence over these options.
+- `Prevent Non Dash Userspace Interaction`: Prevents interacting with anything in userspace besides the dashboard (facet anchors, userspace inspectors, etc.).

 ### Respawning and changing worlds
 - `Prevent Respawning`: Prevents respawning, including emergency respawn gesture.